Engine Recycling 101

 Buying a recycled engine for your vehicle offers huge cost savings for consumers when compared with purchasing a new engine.
 Our estimates have shown us that it is possible to save thousands of dollars on a recycled engine, depending on your make and model.
 Don’t believe it?
 Get a quote and make the comparison for yourself.

-All of our used engines are compression tested, checked for leaks and damages, and other parts are examined for wear.
+All of our used engines are checked for leaks and damages, and other parts are examined for wear.
 Each engine comes with options for standard or extended warranties from one to five years.
 If you are not completely satisfied with your recycled engine, you can return it with your receipt for a no-hassle, 100% refund during the first 60 days.